zAlweNy26/AlweStats/README.md

 - Remaining time doesn't work properly for beehives

 ### Changelog

+**4.2.1**
+- Added config setting to scale the size of the crosshair
+- Now you have to be closer to a dungeon before the pin is added
+- Added compatibility to other mods that add custom pins

 **4.2.0**
 - Fixed error shown when getting grow time of lots of surrounding plants